Subscribe

 How to get rid of fleas

 Fleas are usually more aggressive in the warmer months.
-But regardless of season, our advisor Dr. Erica Irish says vets recommend year-round flea prevention.
+But regardless of season, our vet advisor Dr. Erica Irish says vets recommend year-round flea prevention.
 This is because fleas can infest your home at any time of the year.
+Winter can actually invite infestations in your home more than usual as parasites seek refuge from cold temperatures outside.

-👉 We strongly recommend using low-toxicity pesticides for your lawn and home.
-Here’s a list of the safest products you can buy.
+👉 We strongly recommend using pet-safe pesticides for your lawn and home to help wipe out infestations.

 Mosquito bites